top of page

 • Repashy Superveggie

 • For baby tortoises (4 inch shell and under) we recommend not going larger in caging than a 30/40 gallon.
-Larger tortoises (up to adult size for Russians/hermanns) can be kept in either a 50 gallon low boy/ zoo med tortoise house or equivalent sized terrarium.
+Larger tortoises caging will vary with species and age but can usually be started in a tortoise house or lowboy tank.

 • For indoor enclosures we recommend chip style substrate such as reptibark or reptichip.
 Baby tortoises need humidity and moss plus a humid hide should be adding to the enclosure.